 Our source water is the Mississippi River, a surface water source.
 This water is treated at the Carrollton Water Purification Plant for East Bank customers and at the Algiers Water Purification Plant for West Bank customers.
-In 2010 the Carrollton Water Purification Plant provided an average of 133 million gallons of drinking water per day to a population estimated to be about 291,044 people.
-The Algiers Water Plant provided an average of 10 million gallons of drinking water per day to a population estimated to be about 52,785 people.\ The treatment process at each plant is similar.
+In 2011 the Carrollton Water Purification Plant provided an average of 138 million gallons of drinking water per day to a population estimated to be about 305,474 people.
+The Algiers Water Plant provided an average of 11 million gallons of drinking water per day to a population estimated to be about 305,474 people.
+The Algiers Water Plant provided an average of 11 million gallons of drinking water per day to a population estimated to be about 53,578 people.\ The treatment process at each plant is similar.
 The raw river water is treated with chemicals called "coagulants" which cause the small particles in the water to come together to form larger particles which are then allowed to settle out of the water.
 Rapid sand filtration is used to remove even smaller particles.
 During the process chloramine is added to disinfect the water.
 Lime is added to provide corrosion control and to increase the pH of the water to stabilize the disinfectant.
 Fluoride is added to prevent tooth decay.